2022 Kirkton riot: Gillburn Road

 By 21:00 GMT, St. Paul's R.C.
 Academy was vandalised with windows being smashed open and cars being vandalised in the car park.
 Fireworks and firebombs were thrown to riot officers and emergency service officers who had arrived on the scene two hours prior, with one police officer receiving injuries.
 At 21:47 GMT, riot police tried to move rioters away from Gillburn Road.

 Shops and restaurants in Kirkton were targeted by rioters and as a result, windows were boarded up and closed the following day.

 The helicopter left the scene at 22:30 GMT after police managed to take control of the situation.
 No arrests were made during or the immediate aftermath of the riot however police stated that they would bring those responsible to justice.

 Aftermath

 Police Scotland said that further police presence would be put in place for the days following the riot, up to and past Bonfire Night.
 Melted debris were later seen on roads throughout Kirkton the following morning.

 A press release was published the following morning from Police Scotland updating the public, stating that enquires were ongoing to identify rioters.

 On 1 November 2022, Scottish Labour MSP Michael Marra and Scottish Conservative MSP Maurice Golden submitted an urgent question to the Scottish Parliament following the riots, seeking clarity from the Scottish Government and question how such an event could be stopped in future.

 As a result of the riot, several venues in Dundee cancelled their Bonfire Night displays.
-Dundee's annual fireworks display for Bonfire Night did not go ahead for the third year.
+Dundee's annual fireworks display for Bonfire Night did not go ahead for the third year, with a local councillor stating "There is already enough rockets in the community to offset the ban of fireworks".